DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Methodology

-\\ where the learned tokens are denoted as $\bm{\mbox{T}}_{\mbox{ {L}}}\in \mathbb{R}^{2c\times n}$.
-Because of the spatial attention mechanism, the learned tokens are modeled using an informative combination of corresponding spatial locations.
-In comparison to the 1024 tokens used in ViT and TransUNet~\cite{dosovitskiy2020image, chen2021transunet}, we only retain $8\times8$ tokens for each BTI module (given an input size of $512\times512$).
+Through the spatial attention mechanism, the learned tokens represents an informative combination of features from corresponding spatial locations across the {concatenated} input cues.
+Given an input size of $512 \times 512$, in comparison to the 1024 tokens used in ViT and TransUNet~\cite{dosovitskiy2020image, chen2021transunet}, we only retain $8 \times 8$ tokens for each BTI module.
 Since the computation of MHSA is quadratic to the number of tokens, the computational cost is significantly decreased.
-Therefore, TokenLearner enables us to not only significantly reduce the number of tokens but also extract features related to the anatomical structure, \ie, vessel distributions in this fovea localization task.
+As demonstrated in our experiments, TokenLearner enables us to not only significantly reduce the number of tokens but also extract features related to the distributions of blood vessel for accurate fovea localization.